MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.

-2. You will begin by creating a new, role assignable security group called **PIM-Global-Administrators** in Azure AD, and you will assign Patti as a member of the group. <br/>
+2. You will begin by creating a new, role-assignable security group called **PIM-Global-Administrators** in Azure AD, and you will assign Patti as a member of the group. <br/>

     In your **Edge** browser, you should still have the **Microsoft Entra admin center** open in a tab that's displaying the **Adatum Corporation | Settings** window from the prior task.
 In the left-hand navigation pane, select **Groups**, and then select **All groups**.